tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

             number: 8089
       path: /.well-known/acme-challenge
 ```
-This would send traffic meant for /.well-known/acme-challenge to the certificate challenge service right?
+This would send traffic meant for /.well-known/acme-challenge to the certificate challenge service, right?
 Wrong.
 The certificate child resources are created dynamically with dynamic names, so the name of the service would be something like acme-http-solver-XXXX where XXXX are some random digits.
 So I had to also manually create a service with a fixed name.
 In Grafana's chart templates/custom-templates directory I created the following acme-http-solver-service.yaml:
 ```yaml
 apiVersion: v1
 kind: Service